DYHDYH2025/QBS103-Foundation-of-Data-Science/README.md

   Build a function to create the plots you made for Presentation 1, incorporating any feedback you received on your submission.
 Your functions should take the following input: (1) the name of the data frame, (2) a list of 1 or more gene names, (3) 1 continuous covariate, and (4) two categorical covariates (10 pts)
 Select 2 additional genes (for a total of 3 genes) to look at and implement a loop to generate your figures using the function you created (10 pts)
 Present one of your boxplots in class.
 Be prepared to explain the gene and covariates you chose and comment on the distribution as if you were presenting your research findings.
 No slides are required, just bring your plot.
 In class, be prepared to provide constructive feedback for your classmates (5 pts)

-- Final Submission

-  Final submission contains all materials for the final project submission, including analysis files, output documents, code scripts, and visualization assets.
-The project focuses on statistical analysis of gene-related data, with a focus on covariates, gene expression patterns, and data visualization.